officialgazette/publication-standard/README.md

 # The publication standard

 The future publication standard (occasionally referred to as "Standard 2.0") can be considered as the centrepiece of the official gazette portal.
 > [!TIP]
 > To get a better understanding of the interaction between the individual artifacts, it is recommended to read ["Big Picture"](https://github.com/officialgazette/big-picture) first.

 > [!IMPORTANT]
 > The existing concepts and artifacts should be challenged and revised.
-An optimal standard is to be drafted as part of the public tender.
+An optimal publication standard is to be drafted as part of the public tender.
 In particular, it should
->- ensure the interoperability of the future system
+>- enable a seamless exchange of publications
 >- be scalable (e.g. with regard to the inclusion of new tenants or new publication types)
 >- be developer-friendly

+The most important terms regarding the standardisation can briefly be explained as follows:

+> **Publication:**
+> The announcement to be published or already published in an official gazette.
+The term publication is also used after publishing.
+>
+> **Publication type:**
+> A type of a publication.
+Defined as a blueprint of recurring thematically or structurally identical publications.
+>
+> **Publication standard:**
+> Since the beginning of 2023, efforts have been made to set up new official gazettes on the portal according to a standardized procedure.
+Building on this basis, a publication standard is to be developed and established with the new solution.
+>
+> **Publication metadata:**
+> Metadata contains information about the data in the publication content and is descriptive in nature.
+In the present case, the metadata also serves as a minimum data set for the search index, i.e. metadata can be used to search, regardless of whether it is an old publication in the temporary file store or a valid publication in the core system.
+>
+> **Publication content:**
+> The information on the actual content of a publication can be found in the publication content.
+>
+> **Publication element:**
+> A publication type is made up of individual elements.
+Each notification element has a unique key, but different characteristics.
+> Note: In this context, the term “element” should not be confused with the element term in the XML language.
+For example, an element can be a “private person” or a “company”.
+> For more information on the structure of an element, see “the content structure” below.

 ## Why a standard?